nf-core/bacass/README.md

 ### Long Read Assembly

 For users that only have Nanopore data, the pipeline quality trims these using [PoreChop](https://github.com/rrwick/Porechop) and assesses basic sequencing QC utilizing [NanoPlot](https://github.com/wdecoster/NanoPlot) and [PycoQC](https://github.com/a-slide/pycoQC).
-The pipeline can then perform long read assembly utilizing [Unicycler](https://github.com/rrwick/Unicycler), [Miniasm](https://github.com/lh3/miniasm) in combination with [Racon](https://github.com/isovic/racon) or [Canu](https://github.com/marbl/canu).
-Long reads can be polished using specified Fast5 files with [NanoPolish](https://github.com/jts/nanopolish).
+The pipeline can then perform long read assembly utilizing [Unicycler](https://github.com/rrwick/Unicycler), [Miniasm](https://github.com/lh3/miniasm) in combination with [Racon](https://github.com/isovic/racon), or [Canu](https://github.com/marbl/canu).
+Long reads assembly can be polished using [Medaka](https://github.com/nanoporetech/medaka) or [NanoPolish](https://github.com/jts/nanopolish) with Fast5 files.

 ### Hybrid Assembly

 For users specifying both short read and long read (NanoPore) data, the pipeline can perform a hybrid assembly approach utilizing [Unicycler](https://github.com/rrwick/Unicycler), taking the full set of information from short reads and long reads into account.

+### Assembly QC and annotation

+In all cases, the assembly is assessed using [QUAST](http://bioinf.spbau.ru/quast).
+The resulting bacterial assembly is furthermore annotated using [Prokka](https://github.com/tseemann/prokka) or [DFAST](https://github.com/nigyta/dfast_core).

 ## Quick Start